Theatre Forum has developed and collected together the following resources to support touring in Ireland:

 NASC Theatre Network

 NASC is an Irish word meaning link or relationship, and describes the linking of venues to develop touring programmes.
 The network was conceived in 2006 when a number of venue directors met to discuss joint programming and marketing opportunities.
-The NASC network includes the following venues: An Grianán (Donegal), Glór (Ennis), Siamsa Tíre (Tralee), The Pavilion (Dun Laoghaire), The Lime Tree (Limerick), Dunamaise (Port Laoise), Town Hall Theatre (Galway), Backstage (Longford).
+The NASC network includes the following venues: An Grianán (Donegal), glór (Ennis), Siamsa Tíre (Tralee), The Pavilion Theatre (Dun Laoghaire), Lime Tree Theatre (Limerick), Dunamaise Arts Centre (Port Laoise), Town Hall Theatre (Galway), Backstage Theatre (Longford).

 Contact: Louise Donlon firstname.lastname@example.org